kitomicms/tic_tac_toc_minimax/README.md

 ## Description
 - Create a simple minimax in tic tac toe
 - can improve to have pruning

+## Notes
+- alpha beta pruning is storing the score in each layer

 ## Difficulties
 - recursive concept, depth involved
 - make move and undo move in the board